Greater Manchester: Economy

 Today, Greater Manchester is the economic centre of the North West region of England and is the largest sub-regional economy in the UK outside London and South East England.
-Greater Manchester represents more than £42 billion of the UK regional GVA, more than Wales, Northern Ireland or North East England.
+Greater Manchester represents more than £82.7 billion in GDP, more than Wales, Northern Ireland or North East England.
 Manchester city centre, the central business district of Greater Manchester, is a major centre of trade and commerce and provides Greater Manchester with a global identity, specialist activities and employment opportunities; similarly, the economy of the city centre is dependent upon the rest of the county for its population as an employment pool, skilled workforce and for its collective purchasing power.
 Manchester today is a centre of the arts, the media, higher education and commerce.
 In a poll of British business leaders published in 2006, Manchester was regarded as the best place in the UK to locate a business.
 It is the third most visited city in the United Kingdom by foreign visitors and is now often considered to be the second city of the UK.

 At the 2001 UK census, there were 1,805,315 residents of Greater Manchester aged 16 to 74.
 The economic activity of these people was 40.3% in full-time employment, 11.3% in part-time employment, 6.7% self-employed, 3.5% unemployed, 5.1% students without jobs, 2.6% students with jobs, 13.0% retired, 6.1% looking after home or family, 7.8% permanently sick or disabled and 3.5% economically inactive for other reasons.
 The figures follow the national trend, although the percentage of self-employed people is below the national average of 8.3%.
 The proportion of unemployment in the county varies, with the Metropolitan Borough of Stockport having the lowest at 2.0% and Manchester the highest at 7.9%.
 In 2001, of the 1,093,385 residents of Greater Manchester in employment, the industry of employment was: 18.4% retail and wholesale; 16.7% manufacturing; 11.8% property and business services; 11.6% health and social work; 8.0% education; 7.3% transport and communications; 6.7% construction; 4.9% public administration and defence; 4.7% hotels and restaurants; 4.1% finance; 0.8% electricity, gas, and water supply; 0.5% agriculture; and 4.5% other.
 This was roughly in line with national figures, except for the proportion of jobs in agriculture which is only about a third of the national average of 1.5%, due to the overwhelmingly urban, built-up land use of Greater Manchester.